DeboDevelop/Getz/README.md

 ### To run locally :
 External modules installed.
 Instructions below :
-    * To install the external modules, open CMD/Terminal and navigate inside the MagikMoments directory.
+    * To install the external modules, open CMD/Terminal and navigate inside the Getz directory.
     Then run :
 * On windows :
     ```bash